Neod0Matrix/PixivCrawlerIII/README.md

     Thanks to watch my project
     If you want to help me improve this project, please submit an issue or fork

-# ANNOUNCEMENT
+# UPDATE LOG

+    Version: 2.9.9
+    Last Update Time: 20190802pm2354

+# ANNOUNCEMENT(YOU WILL WANT TO READ)

+    2019/08/02
+    After many tests, the crawler seems to have returned to the state at the end of June, that is, unable to crawl the R18 page and the artist's personal work page.
+    Based on the status quo and the past events (0717 incident), I decided not to modify the crawler core business logic for the time being, and wait for 5~6 days before testing.

+    2019/07/17
     I am sorry to inform you that the announcement on June 30th stated that the Pixiv website has adopted a new anti-crawl mechanism to counter this project.
 	THIS INFORMATION IS FAKE.
 	The Pixiv website should be purely internal maintenance.
-	After today's test(2019/7/17), THE PROJECT STILL WORKING FINE.
+	After today's test, THE PROJECT STILL WORKING FINE.

-# UPDATE LOG

-    Version: 2.9.9
-    Last Update Time: 20190802pm2204

 # PLATFORM

     Linux x86_64 and Windows NT(tested in Ubuntu 16.04 x64 and Windows 10 x64 1803)
-    Python: 3.x(not support 2.x) suggest 3.4+
+    Python: 3.x(not support 2.x) suggest 3.6+

 # REQUIREMENTS